Google-DSC-SCH/2023-Solution-Challenge-Wero-server/README.md

 ### Backend

-The backend server is deployed in GCP VM Instance.
+The backend server is already deployed in GCP VM Instance.
 And the domain is http://seonghokim.com:9999, so please refer to it.<br>
 If you clone and use the project, you must create application-db.yml, application-oauth.yml, application-cloud.yml, and the Json file of GCP IAM Service Account in the resources directory.

 Thank you.